Almond Cream Cake

 How to Make Cooked Flour Frosting

-When you make the frosting, it is important to follow the directions carefully.
-You’ll want to cook the milk and flour together over medium heat until the mixture is very thick and resembles mashed potatoes.
+- Cook the milk and flour together over medium heat until the mixture is very thick and resembles mashed potatoes.
 Don’t undercook this!
 It took about 10 minutes for me to get my mixture to this texture.
 Stir constantly while it is cooking so it doesn’t burn on the saucepan.

 At this point you’ll probably be questioning how in the world this is going to taste good on your precious cake.
 Trust me.
 It will.
 Here are the steps after the flour & milk mixture is cooked.

-• Let the flour and milk mixture cool to room temperature and add the almond extract.
+- Let the flour and milk mixture cool to room temperature and add the almond flavor.
 You can speed up the process by placing the pan on ice if you’d like.
 It cools within minutes if you use this trick.
 Also, stir the frosting a few times while it is cooling.
 This will prevent a film from developing over your frosting.
 Stirring it and even placing plastic wrap right on top of the frosting will help to keep your frosting smooth.

 We wanted a nice, thick layer of frosting on our almond cream cake.
 If you’d just like a thin layer of frosting you can halve the frosting recipe.